httptoolkit/openapi-directory-js/README.md

 `findApi` takes a URL (host and path, _without_ the protocol) within any API, and will return either:

 * Undefined, if there is no matching APIs.
-* A string spec id, if there is exactly API that's relevant to that URL.
+* A string spec id, if there is exactly one API that's relevant to that URL.
 * A list of spec ids, in rare cases where multiple specs may cover the same URL.

 Alternatively if you know in advance which spec you want you can require it directly.
 The id for every spec in the directory is made up of the provider name, followed by a slash and the service name if a service name exists.
 Some example ids: